Articles | Volume 12, issue 2

 Short summary

-Identifying tide-surge interaction (TSI) can be a complex task.
-We enhance existing statistical methods with a more robust test that accounts for complex tides, and investigate the influence of tidal phase alteration on TSI using a semi-empirical model.
-We apply these techniques to tide-gauge records from the east coast of Singapore and Malaysia.
-We found TSI at all studied locations, and that tidal phase alteration can change the timing of large surges with minimal impact on their height.
+Identifying tide–surge interaction (TSI) is a complex task.
+We enhance existing statistical methods with a more-robust test that accounts for complex tides.
+We also develop a semi-empirical model to investigate the influence of one mechanism of TSI, tidal-phase alteration.
+We apply these techniques to tide-gauge records from Singapore and the east coast of Peninsular Malaysia.
+We find TSI at all studied locations: tidal-phase alteration can change the timing of large surges.

 Benjamin S. Grandey, Zhi Yang Koh, Dhrubajyoti Samanta, Benjamin P. Horton, Justin Dauwels, and Lock Yue Chew